 Growing focus on sustainable packaging is expected to be a key factor for bio-based PE demand over the next six years.
-Stringent regulations including the Montreal &Kyoto Protocol issued by regulatory bodies such as EPA and EC (European Commission) aimed at reducing GHG emission is expected to propel demand for bio-based PE..
-Uncertain availability of sugarcane as a raw material on account of its increased application in food & beverage industry is expected to negatively impact market growth over the next six years.
-Emergence of substitutes such as bio-based PET, PLA and PEF in packaging is expected to hamper bio-based PE market growth over the forecast period.
-Technological advancement in hydraulic fracturing has resulted in increased shale gas supply as a feed stock for polymer manufacturing thereby reducing prices.
-This development is expected to result in polymer manufacturers preferring low cost shale as raw material for PE manufacturing which could hamper bio-based PE market growth.
+Stringent regulations including the Montreal &Kyoto Protocol issued by regulatory bodies such as EPA and EC (European Commission) aimed at reducing GHG emission is expected to propel the demand for bio-based PE.
+Uncertain availability of sugarcane as a raw material on account of its increased application in the food & beverage industry is expected to negatively impact market growth over the next six years.
+The emergence of substitutes such as bio-based PET, PLA, and PEF in packaging is expected to hamper bio-based PE market growth over the forecast period.
+Technological advancement in hydraulic fracturing has resulted in increased shale gas supply as a feedstock for polymer manufacturing thereby reducing prices.
+This development is expected to result in polymer manufacturers preferring low-cost shale as raw material for PE manufacturing which could hamper bio-based PE market growth.

 Bio-based PE market growth in Europe can be attributed to the stringent European Commission regulations intended for restricting GHG emission.
-Montreal Protocol adoption in U.S. and Canada is expected to fuel bio-based PE demand as an eco-friendly packaging product in North America.
-Asia Pacific is expected to witness growth owing to Japanese government’s commitment of 20% bio-based plastics consumption by 2020..
-Application growth in automobile, consumer goods and food & beverages industry in Brazil and South Africa is expected to positively impact RoW market growth.
-Positive outlook on the sugar and ethanol industry in Brazil expected to ensure raw material availability for bio-based PE production.
+Montreal Protocol adoption in the U.S. and Canada is expected to fuel bio-based PE demand as an eco-friendly packaging product in North America.
+Asia Pacific is expected to witness growth owing to the Japanese government’s commitment of 20% bio-based plastics consumption by 2020.
+Application growth in automobile, consumer goods, and food & beverage industry in Brazil and South Africa is expected to positively impact RoW market growth.
+A positive outlook on the sugar and ethanol industry in Brazil expected to ensure raw material availability for bio-based PE production.
 Braskem was the largest bio-based PE manufacturers, accounting for 28% of global production capacity in 2011.
 Other market participants include Mitsui, Dow Chemical, and Toyota Tsusho.

 Avail customized purchase options to meet your exact research needs: